 Watercraft Exhibit Building

 Hundreds of years ago the primary mode of travel was on foot or with assistance of a domestic animal.
 Native Americans soon discovered that being able to navigate a thousand-plus lakes by canoe greatly expanded opportunities.
-Using the ingenuity of Anishinaabe design and construction techniques, early Euro-Americans traders and trappers explored wilderness waters with canoes and paddle strokes.
+Using the ingenuity of Anishinaabe design and construction techniques, early Euro-American traders and trappers explored wilderness waters with canoes and paddle strokes.

-The Gunflint Trail Historical Society is grateful for the USDA Forest Service for assistance, the Minnesota Historical Society, and a wonderful assemblage of Gunflint Trail community residents and friends who contributed financial support, exhibit components, and significant building skills and elbow grease.
+The Gunflint Trail Historical Society is grateful to the USDA Forest Service for assistance, the Minnesota Historical Society, and a wonderful assemblage of Gunflint Trail community residents and friends who contributed financial support, exhibit components, and significant building skills and elbow grease.

 One admission fee covers the entire Chik-Wauk campus.

-2024 Season
+2026 Season

-Opening Day:
+Opening Day: May 23

-Closing Day: October 21
+Closing Day: October 18

-Open daily 10 a.m. – 4 p.m.
+The Watercraft Exhibit Building is open daily 10 a.m. – 4 p.m.

 Location